 In 2014, Iran claimed to have developed a stealth drone which it says is copy of US RQ-170 Sentinel, made by Lockheed Martin.
 “The drone was brought down by the Iranian Armed Forces’ electronic warfare unit which commandeered the aircraft and safely landed it,” the Iranian Tasnim News Agency reported.
 Late 2014, Iran announced it had “managed to reverse engineer most parts” of the drone, according to the Tasnim report.
 In 2011, U.S. “stealth” Blackhawk helicopter that crashed during the commando raid that killed Osama bin Laden was given access to China by Pakistan despite explicit requests from the CIA not to, the Financial Times reported.

-U.S. Defense Advanced Research Projects Agency (DARPA ) launched “Inbound, Controlled, Air-Releasable, Unrecoverable Systems” (ICARUS) program to prevent incidents like this from happening.
+U.S. Defense Advanced Research Projects Agency (DARPA ) had launched “Inbound, Controlled, Air-Releasable, Unrecoverable Systems” (ICARUS) program in 2015 to prevent incidents like this from happening.
 The goal was to create drones that would be deployed from an aircraft, deliver their payloads, and literally disappear.

 DARPA awarded contracts to three companies the MORSECORP, PARC, and DZYNE to develop a vanishing unmanned aerial vehicle (UAV) able to deliver a small package no larger than 3 pounds to a GPS-programmed location with 33-foot accuracy.
 The vanishing air vehicles, which the companies will develop to operate at night that can complete their mission like making precise deliveries of critical supplies and then must be able to vanish within four hours of landing, leaving remnants no larger than 100 microns — or about the width of a human hair.